adifucan/magento2-dev-box-test/README.md

 ## Installation (Windows 10)
 1. Clone this repository && cd magento2-dev-box
-2. `& ".\install.ps1"` - during command execution you will be asked for your magento repo credentials
+2. Run `& ".\install.ps1"` in PowerShell - during command execution you will be asked for your magento repo credentials
 3. Open in browser http://localhost:1748/

 ## Debug your PHP in Docker with Intellij/PHPStorm and Xdebug